JPBrabant/learning-git/Cheat sheet.md

 - `-d` : Include untracked directories
 - `-x` : Include ignored files (files in .gitignore)
 - `-n` or `--dry-run` : See what it will delete
-- `f` or `--force` : Necessery to have this option because it will permanently delete files
+- `-f` or `--force` : Necessery to have this option because it will permanently delete files

 # Info about your repository